KyleFord76063/GitTraining/08-Log/readme.md

 	b76b4f2 My first lab commit 1
 	0f412a0 First commit and comment for it

-we can see history of current branch.
-Now, you can provide branch
+We can see history of current branch.
+Now, you can provide a branch

 	$ git log --oneline my_apple_app
 	5a1710a OS X version